 Your hip is a ball and socket joint that connects the thigh bone to the pelvic bone.
-Patients who are born with or develop hip conditions as they grow can experience pain from atypical anatomy.
+Patients who are born with or later develop hip conditions can experience pain from atypical anatomy.
 Additionally, athletes can experiences hip problems from strains or tendinitis.
-We treats patients of all ages for hip conditions.
+If you are experiencing pain, weakness or instability in your hip, you should schedule an office visit.

 While some people refer to the term arthritis as if it were a single disease, it can’t be so easily categorized.
 Arthritis in the broadest sense simply refers to joint pain or joint disease.